SophieDeBenedetto/stream_chat/blog.md

 * A `Message` belongs to a room and a sender.
 A sender is a user.
 * A `User` has many messages.

 We also have a `Chat` context that exposes the CRUD functionality for rooms and messages.
 All of this backs the main live view of the application, `StreamChatWeb.ChatLive.Root`.
 This live view is mapped to the `/rooms` and `/rooms/:id` live routes and this is where we'll be building out our stream-backed chatting feature.
 You can find the starting code for this project [here](https://github.com/SophieDeBenedetto/stream_chat), including a seed file that will get you started with some chat rooms, users, and messages.
 If you'd like to follow along step-by-step with this post, clone down the repo at the `starting-state` branch.
-Or, you can check out the complete project [here]().
+Or, you can check out the completed project [here]().

 Let's assume we've built out the entities described here, leaving us with this basic live view page:

 ![](rooms)

 A user can navigate to `/rooms/:id` and see the sidebar that lists the available chatrooms, with the current chatroom highlighted.
 But, we're not displaying the messages for that room yet, nor do we have a form through which the user can submit a new message.
 This is where our stream functionality comes in so this is where we'll pick up with our coding.
-Let's go.
+Let's get started.

 ## List Messages with Streams